atvpc/atvpc.com/content/policies.md

 On all warranty claims, the buyer is responsible for providing the original ticket number</p>

-To report a defective product the customer must fill out in full a return authorization form and include it with the return shipment being sent back to ATV Parts Connection.
+To report a defective product the customer must fill out in full a [RMA form](/uploads/web-rma-form.docx) (also available as a [PDF](/uploads/web-rma-form.pdf)) and include it with the return shipment being sent back to ATV Parts Connection.

-## Shipping
 <a name="shipping"></a>

-### Domestic
+## Domestic Shipping
 A shipping surcharge is applied for domestic shipping addresses outside the contiguous US, even if the item is advertised with free shipping.

 * Customers are responsible for providing a valid shipping address.